Consumer behaviour: Social class

 Social class refers to relatively homogenous divisions in a society, typically based on socio-economic variables such as educational attainment, income, and occupation.
 Social class can be very difficult to define and measure, however marketers around the world tend to use a conventional classification which divides any given population into five socio-economic quintiles (e.g. In Australia the groups AB, C, D, E and FG, where AB is the top socio-economic quintile, but in much of Asia the quintiles are labelled I, II, III, IV and V where I is the top quintile).
 In Australia, for example, the AB socio-economic group account for just 24% of the population, but control 50% of discretionary spending.
 The top quintiles (i.e. AB socio-economic segments) are of particular interest to marketers of luxury goods and services such as travel, dining-out, entertainment, luxury cars, investment or wealth management services, up-market consumer electronics, and designer labels (e.g. Louis Vuitton).
 However, middle-class consumers tend to consume more carefully in comparison and collect information to compare different producers in the same line.
 Those who are lower-class consumers tend to buy more on impulse in comparison to the wealthy class who purchases goods to maintain social status.

 Reference groups

 A reference group is defined as "a group whose presumed perspectives or values are being used by an individual as the basis for his or her judgment, opinions, and actions".
 Reference groups are important because they are used to guide an individual's attitudes, beliefs and values.
-Insights into how consumers acquire a given value system can obtained from an understanding of group influence and group socialisation processes.
+Insights into how consumers acquire a given value system can be obtained from an understanding of group influence and group socialisation processes.

 The literature identifies five broad types of reference group: primary, secondary, aspirational, dissociative and formal: